ScreenPyHQ/screenpy/docs/cookbook.rst

 The Pause Class
 ^^^^^^^^^^^^^^^

-|Pause| can also be used
+You can also use |Pause|
-to stop the test for a few moments, if you just need to see what the state of the page is.
+to stop the test for a few moments, if you only need to see what the state of the page is.

 .. code-block:: python